-This section defines the configuration option for the controller of Broadcast Service.
-The Configuration Option contains the IPv4 address or the fully qualified domain names of the broadcast service controller.
+This section defines the configuration options for the controller of Broadcast Service.
+The options in the document are specified similar to [RFC3319].

-4.1 Broadcast Service Controller Domain Name list
+4.1 Broadcast Service Controller Domain Name List option

-If the 'enc' byte has a value of 0, the encoding byte is followed by a sequence of labels, encoded according to Section 3.1 of RFC 1035 [RFC1035].
+The option length is followed by a sequence of labels, encoded according to Section 3.1 of RFC 1035 [5].

 The option MAY contain multiple domain names, but these domain names SHOULD be used to construct SRV lookups as specified in [BCMCS], rather than querying for different A records.
 The client MUST try the records in the order listed, applying the mechanism described in [BCMCS] for each entry.
-The client only resolves the subsequent domain names if attempts to contact the first one failed or yielded no common transport protocols between the client and the controller or denote a domain administratively prohibited by cleint's policy.
+The client only resolves the subsequent domain names if attempts to contact the first one failed or yielded no common transport protocols between the client and the controller or denote a domain administratively prohibited by client's policy.
 Use of multiple domain names is not meant to replace the SRV records, but rather to allow a single DHCP server to indicate the broadcast controllers in the access provider's network.